 Catherine Deist focuses her practice on criminal and civil litigation matters.
-A former Air Force JAG, Ms. Deist gained extensive experience prosecuting a wide range of criminal cases and advising on civil matters.
+A former Air Force JAG, Catherine gained extensive experience prosecuting a wide range of criminal cases and advising on civil matters.
 After leaving the JAG Corps, she has scored major trial victories: In May 2021, Catherine led the Mukasey Frenchman trial team that secured a complete acquittal for her client in a criminal trial in New Mexico.
-And in 2019, she was part of the legal team that successfully defended Navy SEAL Edward Gallagher, a case that gained national acclaim.
+And in 2019, she was part of the legal team that successfully defended Navy SEAL Edward Gallagher, in a criminal trial that gained national acclaim.

-In addition to her litigation experience, she has experience in appellate and post-conviction matters, and has advised on thousands of government contractual matters.
+In addition to her litigation experience, Catherine has experience in appellate and post-conviction matters, and has advised on thousands of government contractual matters.
 She also represents clients who are under investigation.
 Notably, she served as the principal legal investigator and sole legal advisor for a $40 million wrongful death action against the Air Force regarding a civilian aircraft crash on a military installation.
 Her report was presented to the DOJ and resulted in a favorable outcome for the Air Force.

-Ms. Deist is also a valuable member of the Mukasey Frenchman healthcare practice.
+Catherine is also a valuable member of the Mukasey Frenchman healthcare practice.
 She is among a select few attorneys in the country practicing in the area of Assisted Reproductive Technology (ART).
-A fast-changing area of law that varies vastly from state to state, Ms. Deist provides experienced counsel on the legal issues involved in utilizing ART.
+A fast-changing area of law that varies vastly from state to state, Catherine provides experienced counsel on the legal issues involved in utilizing ART.

 - Texas A&M University, B.A. in English Rhetoric

 - St. Mary’s University School of Law, Cum Laude

 - Received advanced education and training through the Judge Advocate General’s School for both the Air Force and the Army